prometheus/consul_exporter/README.md

     TLS certificate.
 It can be used to ensure that the certificate name matches the hostname we declare.
 * __`consul.timeout`:__ Timeout on HTTP requests to consul.
+* __`consul.max-connections`:__ Limit the maximum number of concurrent connections to consul, 0 means no limit.
+Defaults to 16.
 * __`log.format`:__ Set the log target and format.
 Example: `logger:syslog?appname=bob&local=7` or `logger:stdout?json=true`
 * __`log.level`:__ Logging level. `info` by default.